-Traveling to Alaska is easy for visitors by air, road or by cruise ship!
+Traveling to Alaska is easy for visitors by air, road, or cruise ship!

 Air Travel and Flights to Alaska

-The Anchorage airport (ANC) is Alaska’s main doorway by air and is serviced by Alaska Airlines and several domestic airlines via Seattle, Vancouver, and select other U.S. cities.
-There are also flights directly into Fairbanks, Ketchikan and Juneau.
-There are year-round non-stop domestic U.S. flights from Chicago, Denver, Los Angeles, Las Vegas, Minneapolis, Phoenix, Portland and Seattle with additional summer-only non-stops from Dallas, Long Beach, Salt Lake City and San Francisco.
+The Anchorage airport (ANC) is Alaska’s central doorway by air and is serviced by Alaska Airlines and several domestic airlines via Seattle, Vancouver, and select other U.S. cities.
+There are also flights directly into Fairbanks, Ketchikan, and Juneau.
+There are year-round non-stop domestic U.S. flights from Chicago, Denver, Los Angeles, Las Vegas, Minneapolis, Phoenix, Portland, and Seattle, with additional summer-only non-stops from Dallas, Long Beach, Salt Lake City, and San Francisco.

-In addition, there is more limited international service via Iceland Air, Korean Air or Condor airlines.
-Many of Alaska travelers from international destinations arrive in the U.S. to another gateway city and then connect to a domestic flight to Anchorage.
+In addition, there is more limited international service via Iceland Air, Korean Air, or Condor airlines.
+Many Alaska travelers from international destinations arrive in the U.S. to another gateway city and then connect to a domestic flight to Anchorage.

 Traveling to Alaska by Road

 Driving to Alaska requires thousands of miles on the road and plenty of time.
-Allow at least a week each way if traveling from the U.S. In driving distance, Anchorage is 2,250 miles (4-5 days) from Seattle and 3,400 miles from Los Angeles.
+Allow at least a week each way if traveling from the U.S. The driving distance to Anchorage from Seattle is 2,250 miles (4-5 days), and 3,400 miles from Los Angeles.
 By comparison, New York to Los Angeles is 2,800 miles.
 The 1,400-mile Alaska Highway will give you a great appreciation of the size and landscapes of Alaska.
 The Milepost contains good road maps and mile-by-mile distances for all Alaska highways.

 Getting to Alaska by Cruise Ship

-Without a doubt, getting to Alaska by cruise ship is immensely popular for Alaska visitors.
-While cruise passengers may never experience the authentic Alaska while on board, off shore excursions and cruise and land packaged vacations can give many an affordable, easy way to begin to explore America’s 49th state.
-The major Alaska cruise ports include Skagway, Juneau, Sitka and Ketchikan.
+Undoubtedly, getting to Alaska by cruise ship is immensely popular for Alaska visitors.
+While cruise passengers may never experience authentic Alaska on board, offshore excursions and cruise and land-packaged vacations can give many an affordable, easy way to begin exploring America’s 49th state.
+The major Alaska cruise ports include Skagway, Juneau, Sitka, and Ketchikan.